pherms/github-pr-decoration-action/README.md

 The first one will store your SonarQube token, which you can setup in your SOnarQube account.

 ## Setup script
+Requirements:
+* git-lfs

 There is also a setup-script that can be used to easily setup both the action on Github as well as setup the project on Sonarqube.
 The scripts are in the folder setup-scripts.
 At the moment there is only a bash script.
 Run the script and enter the information that is required.